-To work together in Word Online, you edit a document as you normally would.
-If others are also editing it, Word Online alerts you to their presence, and shows you the paragraph they’re working on.
+To work together in Word for the web, you edit a document as you normally would.
+If others are also editing it, Word for the web alerts you to their presence, and shows you the paragraph they’re working on.
 There’s no special co-authoring mode and no command to begin co-authoring.

-As authors come and go, Word Online notifies you briefly.
+As authors come and go, Word for the web notifies you briefly.

 You can always see who is currently working in the document by clicking near the top of the window.